 I had never met Bayo in person, but he has been a fan of EFI for years.
 All of my writing and videos have helped him and his clients.
 When we finally met during the Mastermind meeting, Bayo asked me a question he often gets from his clients.
 I thought the answer to his question would help you as well.

 CLICK HERE to watch the YouTube video.

 Rick Kaselj, MS

 Bayo Adio: One of the questions I get asked about is shin splints, especially with runners or new clients I get.

-One of my friends, Rick Kaselj, is an injury expert whom I have been following for years for tips on how to fix shoulder pain, back pain, and knee pain.
-He is going to give us just a few tips on how to actually help us manage our shin splints.
+One of my friends, Rick Kaselj, is an injury expert whom I have been following for years for tips on fixing shoulder, back, and knee pain.
+He will give us a few tips to help us manage our shin splints.

 Rick Kaselj: Hey, I am Rick Kaselj.
 I specialize in overcoming injuries and pain.

-For those people who are doing boot camps or have started running, a really common injury that occurs is Shin Splints.
+A common injury for those doing boot camps or who have started running is Shin Splints.

-People often think that they should be doing specific exercises for shin splints, but often there are two other things that people avoid or don’t do that are important when it comes to overcoming shin splints.
+People often think that they should be doing specific exercises for shin splints, but often there are two other things that people avoid or don’t do that are important when overcoming shin splints.

 A. Focus on those Shin Splints-specific exercises.

-B. You need to look at other things that you are doing in your life that could be making your shin splints worse.
+B. You need to look at other things you are doing in your life that could worsen your shin splints.

 The two things that you are most likely to do are:

 - Look to see if you have the right shoes or if your shoes are old.
 This will increase your risk and make your shin splints worse.